ihreapotheken/IA-SDK-iOS/Docs/IACardLink.md

 ## Start CardLink process
 > [!IMPORTANT]
-> Make sure that `.cardlink` module is registered as explained here [here](./../Initialization.md).
+> Make sure that `.cardlink` module is registered as explained [here](./../README.md).
 Also make sure that SDK has been initialized and prerequsites were shown before calling this, read more [here](./Initialization.md).

 After constructing your configuration, you are ready to start the CardLink process by calling *CardLink.start* and passing the configuration you created earlier.
 This will present CardLink’s initial screen on the given *rootViewController*.